-Vinyl Albums Make A Comeback – Celebrate Record Store Day
+Vinyl Albums Are Making A Comeback

 In 1977 the number of new vinyl albums sold in the US reached its peak with over 344 million.
 However, by 2006 sales were at an all time low, coming in at 0.9 million.
 A cool thing happened in 2015 because the sales that year for vinyl albums rose to 16.9 million.
 No doubt this was in response to the work done by Kurtz and his associates.
 Many electronic stores are now carrying turntables for sale, something that would have been unheard of before this new vinyl craze.